abuzuhri/Amazon-SP-API-CSharp/README.md

 | ClientId | Your amazon app id |
 | ClientSecret | Your amazon app secret |

-For more information about keys please check [Amazon Selling Partner Api developer guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md).
+For more information about keys please check [Amazon Selling Partner Api developer guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md) , If you are not registered as developer please [Register](https://developer.amazonservices.com/) to be able to create application.

 ---
 ## Usage